Senetas/SureDrop/docs/source/SKC/Configuration.rst

 	skc -p 8443 -mp 8080

-Where -p is the port that you set the SKC service toi run on, and -MP is the management port.
+Where -p is the port that you set the SKC service toi run on, and -mp is the management port.

 If this is the first time then you will be prompted to enter a password of a minimum of 10 chracters.
 You will also need to enter a database key and cache size.
 The defaults are usually ok.